Languageen

 if collection is None:

 print("Collection is Empty.
-Check your downloads and try agian.")
+Check your downloads and try again.")

 else: